atcasanova/jogo/game-ai-training/README.md

 The trainer will load the models from `models/final` if they exist.

+## Training Configuration

+`config.py` defines hyperparameters for PPO training.
+A new `kl_target` value specifies the desired KL divergence between policy updates.
+The trainer logs a warning if the measured KL divergence stays below half of this value for more than 100 update steps.

 ## Match Logging

 Passing the `--save-match-log` flag to `main.py` writes the move history of